inthepocket/itp-react-scripts/README.md

 ### Flow support

-If the `flow-bin` is a dependency on the project the `@babel/preset-flow` will automatically get loaded when you use the default babel config that comes with `kcd-scripts`.
+If the `flow-bin` is a dependency on the project the `@babel/preset-flow` will automatically get loaded when you use the default babel config that comes with `itp-react-scripts`.
 If you customised your `.babelrc`-file you might need to manually add `@babel/preset-flow` to the `presets`-section.

 ## Inspiration